Opobo: History

 Jubo Jubogha became involved in palm oil trading with Europeans.
 He started a trading post at Opobo Town, close to Ikot Abasi and 4 miles southwest of the Opobo river.
-Due to his dealings with them, he soon acquired the trade name Jaja.
-Jubo Jubogha was never on good terms with the Annang and the Ibibio in the east, as he declared himself as the middleman in palm oil trading, thus asking them to stop trading directly with the Europeans.
+Due to his dealings with them, he soon acquired the trade name Ja-Ja.
+Jubo Jubogha was never on good terms with the Annang and the Ibibio the east, as he declared himself as the middleman in palm oil trading, thus asking them to stop trading directly with the Europeans.
 This resulted in a war (the Ikot Udo Obong War) between Jubo and the Annang and Ibuno people as recorded by Nair.
 In 1887, he was deceived when he was told to go and negotiate with the Queen of the United Kingdom by the British.
 He was captured upon his arrival on the consul's flagship, and was sent into exile in Saint Vincent in the West Indies thereafter.

-Traditions

-The following are a few of Opobo's unique customs: